ManonGros/MAARS/README.md

-# Objects detection and robust tracking for cell biology
+# Set of Fiji and Micro-manager plugin for biology analysis